ChristianGleitzman/Password-Manager/README.md

 # Password-Manager

 This is a Python program that allows you to securely store and retrieve your passwords.
-It uses encryption to protect your sensitive information and has a user-friendly interface for adding, viewing, and editing your passwords.
+It uses encryption to protect your passwords and has a user-friendly interface for adding, viewing, and editing them.

 ## Features

 - Encrypts and decrypts the passwords using AES256 encryption, with a random salt and key derived from the user's master password for each password
 - Allows to store multiple passwords under the same account
 - Includes a login and registration system using salted and hashed passwords stored in a database
-- Generates random secure
+- Generates random secure passwords
 - Decrypts and displays passwords for the user to view once logged in
 - Update, delete and filter functionality for the existing account passwords
 - User-friendly interface created using pyqt5 and QT designer